 For detailed answers to all your selling questions, visit my Seller FAQs page.

-Q: How do I know when it's the right time to sell?
+Q: How do you know when it's the right time to sell?

 A: The "right time" depends more on your personal situation than the season.
 Homes sell year-round in the Piedmont Triad, and I can walk you through what's happening in your specific neighborhood.
 For full details, see all selling questions and answers on my Seller FAQs page.

-Q: What's the first step in selling my home?
+Q: What's the first step in selling your home?

 A: Start with a realistic home valuation so you understand what your home is worth and what your options look like.
 I offer free valuations for sellers across the Piedmont Triad.
 Get the full step-by-step on my Seller FAQs page.

-Q: How do I price my home correctly?
+Q: How do you price your home correctly?

 A: Pricing comes from a Comparative Market Analysis (CMA), which looks at what similar homes nearby have actually sold for — not just list prices.
 Correct pricing from the start helps you avoid long days on market.
 Learn more about pricing in the full Seller FAQs.